Chertsey Abbey Re-imagined

 In 2018 Chertsey Museum commissioned designer James Cumper to create a 3D computer model of the abbey as it would have looked in 1362.
 It shows the church and its immediate surroundings, from the river via the Black Ditch to the road, and across the fishponds.
 The date is not one chosen at random, but one that gives us the most archaeological information to draw on.
 It is a date after Abbot John de Rutherwyk’s ambitious building programme (1307-1346), but it is before the collapse of the bell tower in 1370.

-As well as a 4 minute “fly-over” film giving an overview of the abbey, the interactive has an animated timeline and two games for you to try.
+As well as a 4 minute “fly-over” film giving an overview of the abbey, which can be viewed here, the gallery interactive has an animated timeline and two games for you to try.
 It also has additional information about the making of the model using stills from the film, and images of the Dissolution documents held at the National Archives, Kew.
 The model and additional resources are available in the museum's Runnymede Room local history gallery for visitors to enjoy.

 This project was made possible due to the support of Surrey County Councillor Mark Nuti, Neil Taylor & Paul Blake of World Cargo Logistics Ltd. & The Friends of Chertsey Museum